gvwilson/sensibleadventures/cloudherd/new.md

 to hospitality.
 Finding safe haven here was the first good thing to happen to us in quite some time."

-"So what happened, Your Highness?"
+"So what happened, most respected?"
 Grappa Gas asked, settling back in his chair.
 "Last we heard before the sergeant here showed up, you and yours had the upper hand."
 From where she stood, Noxy could see the kick her mother aimed at his good leg even if the princess and the two